 Staff Spotlight: Lindsey Akin

-Lindsey Akin is a Student Services Officer in MS&E. After earning her masters degree in Counseling Psychology, Lindsey has primarily worked in school settings, taking on various roles throughout her 14 year career at Stanford.
+Lindsey Akin is the Career Services Officer in MS&E. After earning her masters degree in Counseling Psychology, Lindsey has primarily worked in school settings, taking on various roles throughout her 17+ year career at Stanford.

-Her experience in community building, event and schedule planning, program management have all contributed to our students' experiences during their time on campus.
+Lindsey's experience in community building, event and schedule planning, program management have all contributed to our students' experiences during their time on campus.
 But her passion was always to work directly with students during their educational journey.
-With Lindsey's extensive background both at Stanford and through her studies, she strives to instill a holistic focus in working with students throughout their time at Stanford.
+With her extensive background both at Stanford and in her studies, Lindsey strives to instill a holistic focus while working with students throughout their time at Stanford.

 University of Liverpool: BA (Hons), Politics and Communication Studies, 2000

-I’m originally from a small city in North East England in the UK called Durham.
-It's about 15 miles south of Newcastle, closer to Edinburgh than London.
-I lived in Liverpool for a few years after graduating, before moving here to marry my American husband in 2004, after 21 months of a long distance relationship.
-I work a 30 hour week on campus, which gives me an amazing work-life balance, allowing me to be home in time to pick my 7 year old up from school.
+I’m originally from North East England in the UK—a small city called Durham which is about 15 miles south of Newcastle, closer to Edinburgh than London.
+Then I stayed in Liverpool for a few years after graduating, before moving here to marry my American husband in 2004—we’d been long distance for 21 months.
+We have a 10 year old daughter, and all love travelling, hanging out in the mountains, and entertaining.
+And I'm a regular at my local Orangetheory too.